markkimsal/laravel-docker-platform/README.md

 You can change any PHP ini by bind mounting a file to `/usr/local/etc/php-fpm.d/` or using your container orchestrator's config file functionality.

+# Config cache
+One of the start-up scripts will cache the config with artisan.
+You can skip this step for local development by setting the environment variable `SKIP_CONFIG_CACHE` to any value.

 # Running queue:work as a standalone container
 The script `/platform/start-queue` can be used to start artisan `queue:work`